-Completed standard application form \checkmark Signed copy of the standard contract \checkmark Letter of authorization, signed by the Customer, to provide for the contractor to act as the customer's agent, if necessary \checkmark If requesting a new service, a site plan with the proposed interconnection point identified by a Google Earth, Bing Maps or similar satellite image.
+Completed standard application form \checkmark New York State Standardized Acknowledgement of Property Owner Consent Form - For Systems above 50 kW up to 5 MW Only - Refer to Appendix H for form \checkmark Signed copy of the standard contract \checkmark Letter of authorization, signed by the Customer, to provide for the contractor to act as the customer's agent, if necessary \checkmark If requesting a new service, a site plan with the proposed interconnection point identified by a Google Earth, Bing Maps or similar satellite image.
 For those projects on existing services, account and meter numbers shall be provided \checkmark Description / Narrative of the project and site proposed.
-If multiple DG systems are being proposed at the same site/location, this information needs to be identified and \checkmark DG technology type \checkmark DG fuel source / configuration \checkmark Proposed project size in AC kW \checkmark Project is net metered, remote, or community net metered \checkmark Metering configuration \checkmark Copy of the certificate of compliance referencing UL 1741 \checkmark Copy of the manufacturer 's data sheet for the interface \checkmark Copy of the manufacturer 's verification test procedures, if \checkmark System Diagram - A three line diagram for designs proposed on three phase systems, including detailed information on the wiring configuration at the PCC and an exact representation of existing utility service.
+If multiple DG systems are being proposed at the same site/location, this information needs to be identified and explained in detail. \checkmark DG technology type \checkmark DG fuel source / configuration \checkmark Proposed project size in AC kW \checkmark Project is net metered, remote, or community net metered \checkmark Metering configuration \checkmark Copy of the certificate of compliance referencing UL 1741 \checkmark Copy of the manufacturer's data sheet for the interface equipment \checkmark Copy of the manufacturer's verification test procedures, if required \checkmark System Diagram - A three line diagram for designs proposed on three phase systems, including detailed information on the wiring configuration at the PCC and an exact representation of existing utility service.
 One line diagrams shall be acceptable for single phase installations \checkmark